Credit Suisse lifts Blue Owl Capital Inc. [OWL] price estimate. Who else is bullish?

 A live webcast of the presentation will be broadcast live on the Investor Resources section of Blue Owl’s website at www.blueowl.com.
 For those unable to listen to the live webcast, a replay will be available on Blue Owl’s website shortly after the event.

-Over the last 12 months, OWL stock dropped by -30.61%.
-The one-year Blue Owl Capital Inc. stock forecast points to a potential upside of 31.41.
-The average equity rating for OWL stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+Blue Owl Capital Inc. stock has also gained 9.53% of its value over the past 7 days.
+However, OWL stock has inclined by 6.16% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 16.73% and lost -21.40% year-on date.

-The market cap for the stock reached $15.04 billion, with 441.49 million shares outstanding and 428.22 million shares in the current float.
-Compared to the average trading volume of 3.94M shares, OWL stock reached a trading volume of 5463728 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for OWL stock reached $16.50 billion, with 441.49 million shares outstanding and 428.22 million shares in the current float.
+Compared to the average trading volume of 4.05M shares, OWL reached a trading volume of 6275771 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OWL shares is $15.60 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OWL stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.